 Skip to Content

-While it can feel really hard and scary, allowing picky eaters autonomy when it comes to eating can be an incredibly powerful tool in helping them to expand their palates.
+Feeding selective picky eaters may be one of the most challenging aspects of parenting.
+While it can feel really hard, scary, and even counterintuitive, allowing picky eaters autonomy when it comes to eating can be an incredibly powerful tool in helping them to expand their palates.
+Learn why this is true and read about two cases where allowing more autonomy around food proved to be the winning strategy.

 picky eater refusing a bite of food